MicrosoftDocs/win32-pr.it-it/desktop-src/wic/-wic-bitmapsources-howto-retrieveimageframes.md

-3. Recuperare il numero di frame nelle immagini.
+3. Recuperare il numero di fotogrammi nelle immagini.

     ```C++
     // Retrieve the frame count of the image.